Warnings: vomiting, Wei Wuxian’s general trauma.

-Why was it that in front of this man, this near-stranger who should be the one to understand him the most, he could not find a word to say?
+Why was it that in front of this man, this near-stranger who should nonetheless be the one to understand him the most, he could not find a word to say?

-“You hate yourself so much,” Zhu Yuansu told him, his pitying eyes almost unbearable to meet, his frail and helpless body suddenly become nightmarish.
+“You hate yourself so much,” Zhu Yuansu told him, his pitying eyes almost unbearable to meet, his frail and helpless body suddenly looking nightmarish.
 “You hate your status, and you hate me as well.
 It’s not your fault.
 People decided to expose you to the world without a thought for what would become of you, and it was irresponsible of them.”

 “You’re wrong,” Wei Wuxian breathed.
 “I don’t hate you.”

 “You hate my way to live.
 Isn’t it all the same, young master?”